SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 ### Rules with active alert filter

-To search for rules that have at least one active alert filter, use the search `Filters` and select the criteria `Rules with alert filters`.
+To search for rules that have at least one active alert filter, use the search `Alert filter` and select the criteria `Rules with alert filters`.
 All rules with active alert filters will be returned in the list.

 ![search alert filters](/assets/operation_center/rules_catalog/search_alert_filters.png)